leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter05/03-Working with Varargs.md

       }
     }

 It just passes on the null array object to walkDog().
 Then the walkDog() method throws an exception because it tries to determine the length of null.

     walkDog(1, null); // Triggers NullPointerException in walkDog()

+Since null isn’t an int, Java treats it as an array reference that happens to be null.
+It just passes on the null array object to walkDog().
+Then the walkDog() method throws an exception because it tries to determine the length of null.